 Be cautious with design throughout the Minimum Viable Product phase to stay on budget.

-It’s also worth noting that the design will be utilized to deconstruct the development process into milestones and estimate the development costs almost precisely.
+It’s also worth noting that the design will be utilized to deconstruct the saas app development process into milestones and estimate the development costs almost precisely.

 3. Development and Testing